 5G and beyond is an exciting and important area of wireless research.
 While commercial 5G networks, which are currently being deployed by MNOs, can be studied to a certain degree in situ, research facilities and tools that can leverage modern software-defined networks and radios are valuable because they allow researchers to manipulate the network at every level, without black boxes interferring with potential insight.
 Powder provides the most control possible to users for their 5G research, with remote bare-metal access to compute and radio hardware.

-Powder's sophisticated hardware, software, and networking infrastructure allows researchers to transition smoothly from simulation to real hardware in controlled-RF or over-the-air (OTA) environments.
-Our 5G profiles are ready-to-deploy recipies for 5G experiments, targeting a variety of hardware and software, that you can use as jumping off points for your research ideas.
+Powder's sophisticated hardware, software, and networking infrastructure allows researchers to transition smoothly from simulation to real hardware in controlled-RF or indoor and outdoor over-the-air (OTA) environments.
+Powder 5G profiles are ready-to-deploy recipies for 5G experiments, targeting a variety of hardware and software, that you can use as jumping off points for your own research.

 Powder currently provides an array of 5G-capable hardware in our Indoor Over-the-air Lab, including: